 I chanced upon his name on a scaled model of his Benetton F1 car.
 I was a full-fledged Benetton kid/snob, so I immediately fell in love with that colorful car.
 And then I saw the name by the side.

 Michael Schumacher.
 That sounds like a badass name, my preteen self thought.
-Surely someone who has a name as badass as that and who also gets to race an equally badass car, should be legit badass in real life, right?
+Surely someone who has a name as badass as that and who also gets to race an equally badass car, should be legitimately badass in real life, right?

 And so my F1 story progressed.
 I scoured the newspapers, went to the library to peruse the magazines, watched the international sports news for snippets, until I finally managed to watch the races on TV.
-My memory is hazy on when I put a face to his name, but by that time, what he looked like mattered little to me; I’ve already claimed him as my Racing Spirit Animal.
+My memory is hazy on when I put a face to his name, but by that time, what he looked like mattered little to me; I’ve already claimed him as my Racing Icon.

 Years went by and I fell even more in love with the sport.
 It was my awesome little secret, growing up in a basketball-crazy nation.
 I officially defected from the Enstone team the moment Schumi moved to Ferrari, a little bit sad to leave Benetton but secretly delighted that his new main color is my favorite: Red.

-Even during his “barren years”, I was never really worried; I knew in my heart that he’s destined for more championships and that he would end up as the greatest racing driver ever.
+Even during his “barren years”, I was never really worried; I knew in my heart that he’s destined for more championships and that he would end up as the Greatest Racing Driver ever.

 It never really occurred to me that it’s possible for me to meet him.
-During the time when budget airlines were still scarce and I was restrained by the duties of finishing my schooling, attending an F1 race was nothing but a silly pipe dream.
+During the time when budget airlines were still scarce and I was restrained by the duties of finishing my schooling, attending an F1 race was nothing but a pipe dream.